privacysandbox/protected-auction-key-value-service/docs/repo_layout.md

 -   [components](/components/): Source code of all components in the system.
 The content can be considered system internal implementation.
 For public API and libraries, see [public](/public/).
 -   [docs](/docs/): User facing documentation.
+-   [infrastructure](/infrastructure/): Source code of infrastructure logic that can be potentially reused by similar systems.
 -   [production](/production/): Configuration for packaging and deployment of the system into cloud platforms.
 -   [public](/public/): APIs and client libraries provided to users of this system.